 "Hardboard" means a flat panel made from wood that has been reduced to basic wood fibers and bonded by adhesive properties under pressure.

-"Hazardous Air Pollutant" or "HAP" means an air pollutant listed by the EPA pursuant to Section 112(b) of the FCAA or determined by the EQC or Board to cause, or reasonably be anticipated to cause, adverse effects to human health or the environment.
+"Hazardous Air Pollutant" or "HAP" means an air pollutant listed by the EPA under Section 112(b) of the FCAA or determined by the EQC or Board to cause, or reasonably be anticipated to cause, adverse effects to human health or the environment.

 "Immediately" means as soon as possible but in no case more than one hour after a source knew or should have known of an excess emission period.